springfall2008/batpred/docs/output-data.md

 ## Basic status

+- **switch.predbat_active** - Automatically set by Predbat to On when Predbat is busy calculating or controlling your inverter, or Off when Predbat is waiting for the next time it needs to perform a plan calculation update.
+If you toggle this switch in Home Assistant it will force Predbat to perform an update now (useful for automations).

 - **predbat.status** - Gives the current status & errors and logs any changes that Predbat makes to your inverter.
 The different Predbat status values and their meanings are detailed in [what does predbat do](what-does-predbat-do.md#predbat-status).

 ![image](https://github.com/springfall2008/batpred/assets/48591903/e24914b8-93d9-4217-812a-ac25a569a52c)

-- **switch.predbat_active** - When on Predbat is busy calculating or controlling your inverter, when Off its waiting for the next time it needs to make an update.
-If you toggle this switch in HA it will force Predbat to perform an update now (useful for automations).
+predbat.status additionally has the following attributes that are automatically populated:

+- **Last updated** - date and time that Predbat last updated the plan
+- **Debug** - A number of arrays containing Predbat's planned charging and discharging time windows and battery limits (in kWh)
+- **Version** - version of Predbat that's running
+- **Error** - binary value true or false depending upon whether Predbat is in an error status or nor

 ## Baseline data